• Sign Up for a Free e-Book!

 Oddly enough, that same trait is a major key for success when it comes to marketing your business as well.

-In golf you might be on the 1st tee and hit a 300 yard drive right down the middle, but if you chunk your approach shot (chunk is my technical term for total a total mis-hit that results in a 10 yard dribble up the fairway), it’s pretty unlikely that you are going to make par.
+In golf you might be on the 1st tee and hit a 300 yard drive right down the middle, but if you chunk your approach shot (chunk is my technical term for a complete mis-hit that results in a 10 yard dribble up the fairway), it’s pretty unlikely that you are going to make par.

 A consistent swing that gives you expected repeatable results is the only way to score really low.